 4. Will daily tongue cleaning make my toothpaste more effective?

-Yes, by clearing interference and allowing active ingredients fuller contact with enamel.
+Yes, by clearing interference and allowing active ingredients fuller contact with the enamel.

 Layered routines amplify results.